ronnyjamesdisco/1010music-bitbox-tools/README.md

 # 1010music-bitbox-tools

-Bitbash: bash script for batch converting samples
+Bitbash: bash script for batch converting samples to 48k/24bit and optionally normalize them.
+Will crawl through subfolders...